moby/moby/docs/sources/faq.rst

 3. **Does Docker run on Mac OS X or Windows?**

    Not at this time, Docker currently only runs on Linux, but you can use VirtualBox to run Docker in a virtual machine on your box, and get the best of both worlds.
-Check out the MacOSX_ and Windows_ installation guides.
+Check out the :ref:`install_using_vagrant` and :ref:`windows` installation guides.

 4. **How do containers compare to virtual machines?**